Need help finding the right class? Have a question about how classes work?

 Do I need to take all the subject courses and contest courses?

 The core curriculum highlighted in light green at the top of our Recommendations page provides a rigorous and complete curriculum on its own.
 This core curriculum parallels the standard prealgebra-to-calculus school curriculum, but in much greater depth both in mathematical content and in problem-solving skills.

-We also encourage students to should take other non-core courses (including other subjects courses, contest-preparation courses, or computer science courses) as their time and interests allow.
+We also encourage students to take other non-core courses (including other subjects courses, contest-preparation courses, science, or computer science courses) as their time and interests allow.